 The Garret Cocteleria is probably the “coolest” bar in the area, and for that reason—plus the fact that it’s just one small room—it can get pretty packed.
 As long as you’re okay with that, this is a great spot for a casual cocktail with a friend or two.
 Get a couple of rum drinks, then try to claim a booth along the wall or one of the alcoves up front.

 Sweet and Vicious

-In almost any other part of town, Sweet And Vicious wouldn’t be that special.
-But there aren’t too many semi-divey bars in Nolita where you can drink a frozen margarita with a group of coworkers and also maybe meet the next person you’re going to date.
+In almost any other part of town, Sweet and Vicious wouldn’t be that special.
+But there aren’t too many semi-divey bars in Nolita where you can drink a margarita with a group of coworkers and also maybe meet the next person you’re going to date.
 So if that’s what you want to do, come here.
 It gets extremely busy, but that’s kind of the point.

-So you walked into Sweet And Vicious, then realized it was incredibly busy and full of people you’ve seen on dating apps.
+So you walked into Sweet and Vicious, then realized it was incredibly busy and full of people you’ve seen on dating apps.
 Where do you go instead?
 The Vig Bar.
 It’s right across the street, it doesn’t get nearly as busy, and it’s a perfectly nice and normal place to grab a drink.
 Sure, it looks kind of like something you’d find on the ground floor of a Marriott, but there’s a good Happy Hour, and there are some big banquettes for groups.

-The Brooklyneer is a Brooklyn-themed bar, in Soho, that takes soccer seriously.
+The Brooklyneer is a Brooklyn-themed bar in Soho that takes soccer seriously.
 Ponder that for a second.
 But not for too long, because this is actually a very useful hangout, with very good food.
 Use it if you want to watch some people run around a big rectangular field on TV, or if you need to escape the fraternity mixer that is Houston Hall (next door).